GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 _Source: [Cookiebot](https://support.cookiebot.com/hc/en-us/articles/360018413380-Checking-if-Consent-Mode-is-properly-implemented)_

-The above snippet will print something like this to the console:
+The above snippet will print something like this to the console.
+Feel free to modify it as needed to suit your needs:

 ![google-tag-data-consent](/assets/img/consent-mode/google-tag-data-consent.png)
 _Source: Own GTM Setup_

 ### Using the Network Tab

-Obviously, the Network tab is the source of truth when it comes to validating the Consent Mode v2 implementation.
-It allows you to inspect the requests and responses sent to and from Google's servers - so, the data is actually being dispatched -, and verify that the consent state is being applied correctly to your tags.
+As with every other part of the measurement setup, the Network tab is the source of truth when validating the Consent Mode v2 implementation.
+It allows you to inspect the requests and responses sent to and from Google's servers - the data that is being dispatched by the browser -and verify that the consent state is being applied correctly to your tags.

 #### gcs parameter

 The `gcs`parameter has been around since Google Consent Mode v1 and is used to communicate the current consent state for `ad_storage` and `analytics_storage` to Google's servers.
-So, the consent types signal to Google whether or not cookies have been used while obtaining the event data.
+So, the consent type signals to Google whether or not cookies have been used while obtaining the event data.

 The `gcs` parameter is included in the requests sent to Google's servers and contains the current consent state encoded in a binary format: